Now's the time, let us help.

 Latest from our blog

-- Guest Blogger and long-time Council friend, Bob Wagner presents Part 2 of a series dealing with Alcoholism and Addiction from a Mystical, Mythological Perspective, reflecting Bob’s scholarly work as a Ph.D. in mythological studies.
-The Chinese philosopher, Lao Tzu, has said that “the journey of 1000 miles begins with a …...
+- Guest Blogger and long-time Council friend, Bob W., presents Part 3 of a series dealing with Alcoholism and Addiction from a Mystical, Mythological Perspective, reflecting Bob’s scholarly work as a Ph.D. in mythological studies.
+In the early days of our Quest for Sobriety, we experience extreme highs and lows of …...
 Read More »

 - Come and enjoy a sacred space to heal, nourish and rejuvenate yourself through a variety of yoga and meditation practices at this beautiful springtime retreat!
 Sacred Space Yoga Retreat is suitable for all levels of experience, and is organized by Dominique Sieglaff, a certified Hatha Yoga Teacher, and Satmitar Khalsa, a …...
 Read More »